ywnico/vitaki-fork/README.md

 This is ywnico's fork of [aa's Vitaki](https://git.catvibers.me/aa/chiaki) with the following updates:
 1. Implemented audio
-2. Added the following control mappings:
+2. Added more control mappings.
+The full set is now:
     | Map sent to PS4/5 | Vita controls |
     | -----|----- |
     | `L2` | `L1` + left side of rear touch sensor |